AFROTC Detachment 040

 Physical Fitness Training (PT)

 All cadets are required to take a Fitness Assessment (FA) each semester.
-The FA consists of sit-ups, push-ups, a 1.5 mile run, and a waist measurement.
-To prepare for the FA, and to ensure that cadets are able to meet the Air Force physical fitness standards, cadets participate in two mandatory PT sessions each week.
-Students will participate in a “crosstown PT” session one morning per week and in a full detachment PT session on Friday afternoons following LLAB.
+The FA consists of sit-ups, push-ups, and a 1.5 mile run.
+To prepare for the FA, and to ensure that cadets are able to meet the physical fitness standards, cadets participate in two mandatory PT sessions each week.
+Students will participate in a “crosstown PT” session one morning per week and in a full detachment PT session on Tuesday evenings following LLAB.

 Current as of 12 August 2022